An Automated Approach to Convert Okta System Logs into Open Cybersecurity Schema Framework (OCSF) Schema

 The CloudFormation stack creation can take up to five minutes to complete.
 You will notice the status changes from CREATE_IN_PROGRESS to CREATE_COMPLETE during the creation process.

-Once the process is complete, review the Outputs section.
+Once the process is complete, review the "Outputs" section to validate.

 Follow the steps below to verify the resources created by the CloudFormation stack in the previous step.